Colossians 2:16 Explanation number 6

 “for he hasted, if it were possible, for him to be at Jerusalem the day of Pentecost: which was near at hand; for it was but fifty days from the second day of the Passover, which feast was over when he sailed from Philippi; and at Troas he stayed seven days, and he had been several days sailing already; see Act_20:6.
 And his great desire to be at the feast of Pentecost was not in order to keep that feast, according to the usage of the Jews; but that he might have an opportunity of preaching the Gospel to a great number of Jews, out of all countries, whom he knew would come to that feast.”Adam Clarke's Commentary on the Bible, LL.D., F.S.A., (1715-1832)

 “To be at Jerusalem the day of Pentecost - That he might have the opportunity of preaching the kingdom of God to multitudes of Jews from different places, who would come up to Jerusalem at that feast; and then he no doubt expected to see there a renewal of that day of Pentecost in which the Spirit was poured out on the disciples, and in consequence of which so many were converted to God.”1 Corinthians 16:8 “But I will tarry at Ephesus until Pentecost.”
-Once again Paul does not say he is going to keep this feast but he obviously wants to be around till then to take advantage of the situation.
+An invalid argument as Paul does not say or even imply he is going to keep this feast.
+Let Paul explain for himself why he wanted to stay around until this time in the verse that follows.
+1 Corinthians 16:9 “because a great door for effective work has opened to me, and there are many who oppose me.”
+Paul chose to stay around to do the work he had been commissioned to do and undo any damage from those who opposed him.
+See Commentary below.

 Albert Barnes' Notes on the Bible (1798-1870)